dprint/jsonc-parser/README.md

 // ...inspect parse_result for value, tokens, and comments here...
 ```

+## Manipulation (CST)

-Or a CST (when enabling the `cst` feature), which provides a first class manipulation API:
+When enabling the `cst` cargo feature, parsing to a CST provides a first class manipulation API:

 ```rs
 use jsonc_parser::cst::CstRootNode;